Perspective | Maryland must hire the right men’s basketball coach. Here’s where to start.

 Let’s start with a name that has come up regularly since Turgeon departed Dec.
 3: Rick Pitino.
 And let’s also say this: no, no and no.

 That is one of two important reasons Pitino shouldn’t be in the conversation.
 He carries more baggage than a cross-country flight.
-That’s not to mention his vowing not to leave Providence, days before taking the New York Knicks coaching job; and vowing not to leave Kentucky, days before becoming coach/general manager/emperor of the Boston Celtics.
+That’s not to mention his vow not to leave Providence days before he took the New York Knicks coaching job and his vow not to leave Kentucky days before he became coach/general manager/emperor of the Boston Celtics.

 Pitino can be trusted to do one thing — win.
 Many Maryland fans would sign up for that in a heartbeat.
 But at an athletic department with a checkered recent past, Pitino should be completely out of bounds, even though he would walk to College Park if the phone rang.